 Unfortunately, balsamic vinegar does go bad.

 However, there are plenty of ways to extend how long your balsamic vinegar lasts, including storing it in a cool, dark area, such as a cupboard or a fridge.
-If you do this, your balsamic vinegar can last for 3 years or more, all while maintaining its complex flavor!
+If you do this, your balsamic vinegar can last for three years or more, all while maintaining its complex flavor!